open-contracting/standard/README.md

 After this the build script will need to be run again.

-If translations are added locally, these can also be pushed up to Transifex:
+If translations are added locally, these can also be pushed up to Transifex.
+(Be aware that this will clobber edits made on Transifex since last time they were pulled):

 ```
 tx push -t --skip